Fatma-Zarrin1/SQL-Portfolio/README.md

 All datasets used here are sample data and do not contain any real company information.

 Repository Structure:----
-1. incentive_analysis:-	SQL queries for automating incentive calculation and building dashboards.
+1. Incentive analysis:-	SQL queries for automating incentive calculation and building dashboards.
 Includes logic for performance index, eligibility filters, and monthly aggregation.
-2. SQl advanced queries using CTE and Pivot.
+2. SQL advanced queries using CTE and Pivot.